NOVEMBER 2013 at the B&O in Baltimore

 Tickets sale for the Train Ride and Breakfast Buffet in the Roundhouse with Santa

 Enjoy a full breakfast buffet while visiting and having your photo taken with Santa.
 Enjoy a magical display of toy and model trains at the B&O’s Holiday Festival of Trains & Toys event and a ride on the Museum's indoor Train Carousel.
 Then “All Aboard” the Mile One Express for an exclusive train ride with Santa!
 Space is limited; advance prepaid reservations required for the following weekend breakfast dates: December 7 & 8 and 14 & 15.
-To purchase tickets on or after Monday, November 4 contact Dana Kirn at 410-752-2462 x 221.
-Please note that tickets are non-refundable.
+Tickets are $26 for Adult B&O members and $21 for Child B&O members (ages 2-17).
+Tickets for general public adults are $34 each and $26. for children (ages 2-17).
+To purchase tickets click here.

 Children and families enjoy a favorite holiday story with a snack of cookies, milk and hot chocolate.
 Then "All Aboard" the Mile One Express for an exclusive train ride with Santa!
 Space is limited; advance reservations required for the following dates: Saturdays, December 7 & 14, Sundays, December 8 & 15, and Wednesday, December 18.
-To purchase tickets on or after November 4, contact Dana Kirn at 410-752-2462 x 221.
-Please note that tickets are non-refundable.
+Tickets are $14. each for B&O members ages 2 and up.
+General public tickets are $20 each for ages 2 and up.
+To purchase tickets click here.

 Train Ride to Mount Clare Museum House